We’ve previously discussed what happens if you lose your job in the Netherlands, but what about the unemployment benefit front?

 Don’t sweat it if you’re an expat, you aren’t going to be left behind either.
-Some benefits are also completely accessible to you, including unemployment benefit.
-Read on to know all there is to know about WW-uitkering (UWV).
+Read on to know all there is to know about WW-uitkering.
 However, are you eligible?
 Let’s see.

 Am I eligible to claim the unemployment benefits in the Netherlands?

-- If you lost your job, you must have worked 26 weeks out of the 36 – you are then eligible for basic benefits of 3 months of salary (de wekeneis, and not the full paycheck -more on that later on)
+- If you lost your job, you must have worked 26 weeks out of the 36 — you are then eligible for basic benefits of three months of salary (de wekeneis, and not the full paycheck — more on that later on)

-- To extend past 3 months, this is dependent on how many years you’ve worked before
+- To extend past three months, this is dependent on how many years you’ve worked before

-- If your loss of job was not your fault.
-So you can’t quit your job and collect unemployment allowance in the Netherlands, however if your contract isn’t extended you CAN collect unemployment benefits here.
+- You can’t quit your job and collect unemployment allowance in the Netherlands.
+However, if your contract isn’t extended you CAN collect unemployment benefits here.

-- If you are immediately available for another paid employment (so no taking a 6 months trip to Thailand first)
+- If you are immediately available for another paid employment (so no taking a six months trip to Thailand first)

 How much money is the unemployment benefit in the Netherlands?

-Your benefit will be 75% of your daily wage, only for the first 2 months.
+Your benefit will be 75% of your daily wage, only for the first two months.
 After this period it will go down to 70%.
-Your payment is every 4 weeks.
-So stop panicking! 😉 And you even get vacation money!
-If nothing else it’s enough so that anyone supporting you from overseas won’t have to send money to the Netherlands anymore.
+Your payment is every four weeks.
+If nothing else, it’s enough so that anyone supporting you from overseas won’t have to send money to the Netherlands anymore.

 How long can you have the unemployment benefit for?

-As stated above, your benefit can be as little as 3 months (if worked 26/36 weeks) and as much as 24 months – all dependent on how long you’ve been in the employment and your personal circumstances.
-However, collecting unemployment benefits is of course a bureaucratic minefield, and the Dutch government is regularly changing up conditions and rules.
+As stated above, your benefit can be as little as three months (if you have worked 26/36 weeks) and as much as 24 months — all dependent on how long you’ve been in the employment and your personal circumstances.
+However, collecting unemployment benefits is (of course) a bureaucratic minefield, and the Dutch government is regularly changing up conditions and rules.
 They’ve been cutting down the number of months in recent years.